Vin Doolan

 Vin Doolan (born 20 August 1952) is a former Australian rules footballer who played with North Melbourne in the Victorian Football League (VFL).

 Doolan came to North Melbourne from the Wodonga Football Club in the Ovens & Murray Football League where he won the club best and fairest in 1970.

 He shared North Melbourne's goal-kicking award with Sam Kekovich in 1972, despite kicking only 19 goals.
 It was the lowest tally to top the club's goal-kicking since 1937.

-Doolan was captain coach of Wangaratta from 1979 to 1981.
+Doolan was captain-coach of Rutherglen in the Ovens & Murray Football League from 1975 to 1978 and was captain coach of Wangaratta from 1979 to 1981.

+Doolan was captain/coach of Rutherglen / Corowa FC in the Coreen & District Football League from 1983 to 1986.
+Premiers in 1984 and 1986.

+Doolan was inducted into the Ovens & Murray Football League Hall of Fame in 2026.